Day 45 - Rochester to Liverpool NY

 Mileage: 91 miles

 Weather: Upper 60s to start.
-Mid 80s to end.
-Winds out of the west.
+Mid 70s to end.
+Cloudy all day with winds in our face.

 Highlights of the day:

 The temps continue to stay super comfortable.
 That’s really good considering the humidity has found us.
 Obligatory jokes about doing the backstroke on the bike were made.
 Winds were out of the east.
 A wee bit annoying but not terribly bothersome.
 Whatever that means…